Palmer Station Winter 1996

 Dave sent me that...ulp...back in 2007.
 At that point we had no clue what might have happened to the color photo.
-But last year I set out to uncover things, starting with a not-completely-successful effort to identify the folks in the black and white photo--the one that had been hanging in the stairwell (see below).
+But in 2013 I set out to uncover things, starting with a not-completely-successful effort to identify the folks in the black and white photo--the one that had been hanging in the stairwell (see below).
 Janet Phillips, Dave Vella, Glenn Grant, and Brent Jones helped with that project.
 And then...amazingly, the photo (which you see above) turned up.

 Identifying the folks turned out to be another issue.
 We (well, Dave, Glenn, and Janet) came up with most of the names, but a couple of the initial guesses turned out to be incorrect--verified by the people we'd named incorrectly...people who'd been on station only briefly.